General Information

 Dylan Kenny, Ph.
 D., Assistant Professor of Classics.
 Greek literature and philosophy.

-Daniel Markovich, Ph.D., Associate Professor of Classics.
-Greek and Roman rhetorical and philosophical education, didactic literature, stylistics
+Daniel Markovich, Ph.D., Professor of Classics.
+Didactic literature, Greek and Roman rhetorical and philosophical education, stylistics.

 Susan H. Prince, Ph.D., Associate Professor of Classics.
 Ancient Greek thought and literature, Socratic traditions.